Logo

 Sapa terraced rice fields

 Sapa, located in northern Vietnam, is known for its terraced rice fields, high mountains and ethnic minority communities.
 Trekking is the best way to explore the area, with trails passing through villages such as Ta Van, Lao Chai and Cat Cat.
 These villages are home to the H’Mong, Dao and Tay people, who still maintain their traditional way of life.
-Along the way, take the chance to interact with local families, learn about their way of life, and enjoy home-cooked meals.
-This part of your Thailand and Vietnam itinerary offers not just scenic beauty but also a deeper connection to rural Vietnam’s communities.

 Exploring the vibrancy of Bac Ha market